titzko/need-more-stores/README.md

 ### Running the project

+Find a running instance [here](https://titzko.github.io/need-more-stores/)

-To start the React app, use the command:
+To start the React app locally, use the command:
 > npm run start

 If you want to use the unsplash api yourself, you need to create the .env file and add your credentials